Pol Pot: Fighting back against the Vietnamese: 1979–1989

 In December 1981, Pol Pot and Nuon Chea decided to dissolve the Communist Party of Kampuchea, a decision taken with very little discussion among the party's membership, some of whom were shocked.
 Many outside commentators believed the dissolution was a ruse, and that the CPK was actually going underground once more, although Short noted that this was not the case.
 Pol Pot proposed a new Movement of Nationalists that would replace the party, although this failed to fully materialise.
 The CPK Standing Committee was replaced by a Military Directorate, the focus of which was on driving out the Vietnamese.
 Pol Pot's decision to disband the party was informed by global events; his anti-Vietnamese army was backed by many capitalist countries while the Vietnamese were backed by most Marxist-governed countries.
 At the same time, he believed that his main Marxist backers, the Chinese, were themselves restoring capitalism with Deng's reforms.
 Reflecting the ideological shift, among the Khmer Rouge, collective eating was ended, the ban on individual possessions was lifted, and children were again allowed to live with their parents.
 Pol Pot commented that his previous administration had been too left-wing and claimed that it had made mistakes because he had placed too much trust in treacherous individuals around him.

 In June 1982, at an event in Kuala Lumpur, the Khmer Rouge were among the factions declaring the formation of a Coalition Government of Democratic Kampuchea (CGDK) as an alternative to the administration in Phnom Penh.
-On the ground in Cambodia there nevertheless remained little military collaboration between these factions, which included the Khmer Rouge as well as the Sihanoukist National Army and Son Senn's Khmer People's National Liberation Front.
+On the ground in Cambodia there nevertheless remained little military collaboration between these factions, which included the Khmer Rouge as well as the Sihanoukist National Army and Son Sann's Khmer People's National Liberation Front.
 In 1983, Pol Pot travelled to Bangkok for a medical check-up; there he was diagnosed with Hodgkin's disease.
 In mid-1984, Office 131 was moved to a new base further into Cambodia, near the O'Suosadey river.
 In December, the Vietnamese Army launched a major offensive, overrunning the Khmer Rouge's Cambodian base and pushing Pol Pot back into Thailand.
 There, he established a new base, K-18, several miles outside Trat.

 In September 1985, Pol Pot resigned as commander-in-chief of the Khmer Rouge forces in favour of Son Sen; he nevertheless continued to wield significant influence.
 In the summer he married a young woman named Mea; the following spring their daughter, Sitha, was born.
 He then travelled to Beijing to undergo cancer treatment at a military hospital, only returning to Cambodia in the summer of 1988.
 In 1988, the anti-Vietnamese factions entered into negotiations with the Phnom Penh government.
 Pol Pot deemed this too soon, for he feared that the Khmer Rouge had not gained sufficient popular support to produce significant gains in any post-war election.